weirdnik/plib/README.md

 * Users can quote the statuses with the body of the status being seen as a tooltip (this was implemented long before Twitter allowed quoting).

+* There is no retweeting (reposting someone else's status to one's timeline verbatim).

 ### Not implemented BLIP features

 * BLIP was displaying a list of last ten logged in visitors who displayed the user's cockpit.
 This is not implemented in Plib.